How to create a table

 Check & Describe

-You will now see a table, without a title, descriptions or customized colors.
-Maybe you want to further refine, annotate & define this chart.
+You will now see a table, without a title, descriptions, or customized colors.
+Next, you want to refine and annotate this chart.
 We cover this in a separate short tutorial found here.